-38 MATTERS OF URGENCY
+10. MATTERS OF URGENCY

-38.1 The Chief Executive Officer, as the Board's Head of Paid Service, has delegated authority to take any action s/he considers necessary in the interests of the Board in cases of urgency.
-S/he must only act after consultation with the Chairman.
+10.1 The Chief Executive Officer, as the Board's Head of Paid Service, has delegated authority to take any action they consider necessary in the interests of the Board in cases of urgency.
+If possible, they must only act after consultation with the Chair.
 Any action taken in this way shall be reported to the first available meeting of the Executive Committee or the Board.